 ZK voting is being deployed:

-ZK voting achieves what was previously thought impossible: elections that are private, verifiable, and resistant to fraud—all simultaneously.
+ZK voting achieves what was previously thought impossible: elections that are private, verifiable, and resistant to fraud -- all simultaneously.
+As FHE performance reaches millions of operations per second and post-quantum signatures become standard, the remaining barriers are political and logistical, not cryptographic.

 Ready to Go Quantum-Secure?